Semmle/lgtm-enterprise/LGTM-Enterprise-1.25-CodeQL-release-notes.md

   security queries.
 * Modeling of the `go.mongodb.org/mongo-driver/mongo` package has been added, which may lead to more results from the security queries.
+* The query "Uncontrolled data used in network request" is now more precise, which may reduce the number of false positives.
 * A new query "Redundant call to recover" (`go/redundant-recover`) has been added.
 The query detects calls to `recover` that have no effect.
 * Modeling of the standard `io` library has been improved, which may lead to more results from the security queries.